MH4Helal/scrabble-club/README.md

 2. **Access the application:**

    - Navigate to `http://localhost:8000/members` to view the list of members.
+   - Navigate to `http://localhost:8000/leaderboard` to view the current leaderboard.
    - You can view, edit, and update member details from this page.

 ## Features